PaloAltoNetworks/terraform-google-swfw-modules/examples/vmseries_ha/README.md

 ### Common Option with High Availabikity

-The common firewall option wiht High Availability leverages a single set of VM-Series firewalls that acts as a single entity.
+The common firewall option with High Availability leverages a single set of VM-Series firewalls that acts as a single entity.
 The sole set of firewalls operates as a shared resource and may present scale limitations with all traffic flowing through a single set of firewalls due to the performance degradation that occurs when traffic crosses virtual routers.
 This option is suitable for proof-of-concepts and smaller scale deployments because the number of firewalls is low.
 However, the technical integration complexity is high.

 ![VM-Series-Common-Firewall-Option-with-HA](https://github.com/PaloAltoNetworks/terraform-google-swfw-modules/assets/2110772/549bda0d-a6b8-426b-8480-0c7cf56cc81e)